SONIC Franchise FAQ

 SONIC does not offer direct or indirect financing and will not guarantee your note, lease or other obligation.
 SONIC maintains a preferred list of lenders.
 We are listed on the Franchise Registry list as an approved SBA-Franchise.

 The net profit for each store may vary depending upon size and location and your business ability and efforts.
-Additionally, Financial Performance Representations can be found in Item 19 of our Franchise Disclosure Document (FDD).
+Financial Performance Representations can be found in Item 19 of our Franchise Disclosure Document (FDD).
 This document will be provided to you once you register on our website and speak to one of our franchise team members.

 - A comprehensive operations/field training program